legumeinfo/website-ui-specs/trait-search/README.md

 This is the requirements doc for the LIS, SoyBase, and PeanutBase trait association search, to be implemented on the respective Jekyll web sites.
 This search component should enable search of both QTL and GWAS studies.
 The primary (though not exclusive) link targets are the QTL and GWAS reports at the LIS InterMine instances -- for example, [GWAS "days to flower"](https://mines.legumeinfo.org/glycinemine/report.do?id=145000005) or [QTL "first flower"](https://mines.legumeinfo.org/glycinemine/report.do?id=235000009).

+## Specification version
+Version: 1.0.0

+Notes: This specification was completed in mid-July, 2023, and is ready for initial implementation.

 ## Input

 - Genus (selector with "any" on top)